avijitliberty/cloud-native/content/cheatsheets/aws/monitoring.md

   * CLI
   * AWS Services
 * Can put logs from CloudTrail into CloudWatch Logs
-* If a resource is deleted in AWS, look into CloudTrail first!
+* If a resource is deleted in AWS, look👀 into CloudTrail first!

 ##  CloudWatch vs X-Ray vs CloudTrail